MohammedAbi/project-exam-2/README.md

 ### E2E Registration Testing

 For end-to-end testing of user registration, a new unique user must be created each time.
-In the file `test/e2e/RegisterForm.spec.js`, update the test user values by incrementing the number in the username, email, and password fields:
+In the file `test/e2e/RegisterForm.spec.js`, update the test user values by incrementing the number in the username and email fields:

 ```js
 // Fill required fields